fbpx

 No, it’s instead the opposite!
 With rejected candidates left unattended, you will:

-• Lose Them Forever
+• Lose them forever

 Studies show that candidates with negative experiences sever all kinds of relationships with that company and never apply again.